alda-lang/alda/client/README.md

 > ```bash
 > bin/run play -p 27278 -f ../examples/hello_world.alda
 > ```
+>
+> If you're developing this way, then you don't need to do anything special with
+> your PATH.

 The client expects to find the executable for the [Alda player](../player) (`alda-player`) on your PATH.
 To make this easy when developing, there is a